-The sat nav, it seems has interpreted my love of getting off the beaten track into a desire for death.
+The sat nav, it seems has interpreted my love of getting off the beaten track into a death wish.

 Then, the inexplicably Irish voice of the sat nav directs us to turn off up an even smaller road.
-We’re doubtful but obey.
-It’s fine to start with, then we begin to climb and the jaunty Italian pop song about karma dies to a crackle.
+We’re doubtful, but obey.
+It’s fine to start with, then we begin to climb and the jaunty Italian pop song on the radio dies to a crackle.
 We manoeuvre the navy Fiat around hairpin bends and switchbacks, higher and higher into the remote Gran Sasso mountains (one of the only places in Italy still inhabited by wolves as my husband reminds me) into a malevolent mist that reduces visibility to the front of the car hood.
-The road, such as it is, is wide enough for a single car, with a sheer unprotected drop on my side.
-The snow increases in intensity, now buffeted by wind so that it comes down sideways.
-I clutch my handbag on my lap like a nervous nonna and suggest abandoning the car and walking the rest of the way but my husband laughs and scoffs.
+The road, such as it is, is wide enough for a single car, with a sheer, unprotected drop on my side.
+The wind picks up and snow increases in intensity, now coming down sideways.
+I clutch my handbag on my lap like a nervous nonna and suggest abandoning the car and walking the rest of the way, but my husband scoffs.

 “It’s fine, we’re nearly there and no-one’s going to come down this road anyway,” he says blithely.
-I white-knuckle it, singing songs in my head about taking chances and "life is for living," until eventually the mist clears a little, the wind blows itself out and, ringrazie a dio! we seem to have arrived at the top.
+I white-knuckle it and eventually the mist clears a little, the wind blows itself out and, ringrazie a dio! we seem to have arrived at the top.

 Me: "Good day."

 Me: "Not is possible to find the my accommodation.
 Possible can you help me?"

 Me: "Hotel diffused Sextantio."

 Me: "I must abandon car and go by foot with baggages?"